On the Residual Effective Potential within Global One-Dimensional Quantum Gravity: Geometric wave functionals

-where $f_{\pm}[h_I,|\alpha|]\neq0$ is some (now unknown and arbitrary) nonsingular functional of $h_I$ and $|\alpha|$, the sign $+$ is related to the Newtonian case, and the sign $-$ to the Coulombic one, then solutions (\ref{sol1c}) and (\ref{sol2c}) are nonsingular.
-In this case initial value of the wave function $\Psi_I$ is for the attractive case
+where $f_{\pm}[h_I,|\alpha|]\neq0$ are some (now unknown and arbitrary) nonsingular functionals of $h_I$ and $|\alpha|$, the sign $+$ is related to the Newtonian case, and the sign $-$ to the Coulombic one, then the singularity of the solutions (\ref{sol1c}) and (\ref{sol2c}) is canceling.
+In this case the initial value $\Psi_I$ for the attractive case is

 and similarly for the repulsive one